tewendel/interkit-masterarbeit/sites/docs/src/content/guides/quick-start/data.md

 - **Location** for locations on the map
 - **SheetRef** for referencing data in other sheets

+### Media

+Media files have to be uploaded first in the media section of the authoring system, and can then be selected in media columns of database sheets.

 ### Updating data

 Use the **Add Row** button at the bottom to add a new row to a sheet.